weygoldt/ChirpCNN/README.md

 ## What are chirps?

 Chirps are brief (20-200 ms) upward-excursions of the frequency of the electrid organ discharge (EOD) of many wave-type electric fish.
 The example below shows a simulation of the EOD of a single fish that chirps 50 times.
+The dark black lines are frequency bands of simulated fish.
+Each black tick is the time point a chirp is simulated.
+The additional frequency bands are harmonics.

 ![chirps example](assets/chirps.png)